 Chinese mainland reports 17 new COVID-19 cases

-No new suspected cases or deaths related to the disease were reported on Saturday, the commission said.
+No new suspected cases or deaths related to COVID-19 were reported Wednesday.

-By the end of Saturday, a total of 3,775 imported cases had been reported on the mainland.
-Among them, 3,474 had been discharged from hospitals after recovery, and 301 remained hospitalized.
-No deaths from the imported cases had been reported.
+By the end of Wednesday, a total of 4,174 imported cases had been reported on the mainland.
+Among them, 3,900 had been discharged from hospitals following recovery, and 274 remained hospitalized.
+No deaths had been reported among imported cases.

-As of Saturday, the total number of confirmed COVID-19 cases on the mainland had reached 86,431, including 316 patients still being treated, with five in severe condition.
+The total number of confirmed COVID-19 cases on the mainland reached 86,899 by Wednesday, including 315 patients still receiving treatment, six of whom were in severe conditions.

-A total of 365 asymptomatic cases were still under medical observation, with 361 arriving from outside the mainland.
+A total of 229 asymptomatic cases were under medical observation, of whom 187 arrived from outside the mainland.